ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 Note:
 : According to {{RFC7252}}, CoAP implementations MUST support the ciphersuite TLS\_ECDHE\_ECDSA\_WITH\_AES\_128\_CCM\_8 {{RFC7251}}
-  and the NIST P-256 curve.
-C is therefore expected to offer at least this ciphersuite to RS.
+  and the NIST P-256 curve. the client is therefore expected to offer at least this ciphersuite to the resource server.

-The Access Token is constructed by AS such that RS can associate the Access Token with the Client's public key.
+The Access Token is constructed by the authorization server such that the resource server can associate the Access Token with the Client's public key.
 If CBOR web tokens
 {{I-D.ietf-ace-cbor-web-token}} are used as recommended in
-{{I-D.ietf-ace-oauth-authz}}, the AS MUST include a `COSE_Key` object in the `cnf` claim of the Access Token.
-This `COSE_Key` object MAY contain a reference to a key for C that is already known by RS (e.g., from previous communication).
-If the AS has no certain knowledge that the Client's key is already known to RS, the Client's public key MUST be included in the Access Token's `cnf` parameter.
+{{I-D.ietf-ace-oauth-authz}}, the authorization server MUST include a `COSE_Key` object in the `cnf` claim of the Access Token.
+This `COSE_Key` object MAY contain a reference to a key for the client that is already known by the resource server (e.g., from previous communication).
+If the authorization server has no certain knowledge that the Client's key is already known to the resource server, the Client's public key MUST be included in the Access Token's `cnf` parameter.

 # PreSharedKey Mode {#psk-mode}

-To retrieve an access token for the resource that C wants to access, C MAY include a `cnf` object carrying an identifier for a symmetric key in its Access Token request to AS.
-This identifier can be used by AS to determine the session key to construct the proof-of-possession token and therefore MUST specify a symmetric key that was previously generated by AS as a session key for the communication between C and RS.
+To retrieve an access token for the resource that the client wants to access, the client MAY include a `cnf` object carrying an identifier for a symmetric key in its Access Token request to the authorization server.
+This identifier can be used by the authorization server to determine the session key to construct the proof-of-possession token and therefore MUST specify a symmetric key that was previously generated by the authorization server as a session key for the communication between the client and the resource server.

-Depending on the requested token type and algorithm in the Access Token request, AS adds RS Information to the response that provides C with sufficient information to setup a DTLS channel with RS.
+Depending on the requested token type and algorithm in the Access Token request, the authorization server adds RS Information to the response that provides the client with sufficient information to setup a DTLS channel with the resource server.
 For symmetric proof-of-possession keys
-(c.f. {{I-D.ietf-ace-oauth-authz}}), C must ensure that the Access Token request is sent over a secure channel that guarantees authentication, message integrity and confidentiality.
+(c.f. {{I-D.ietf-ace-oauth-authz}}), the client must ensure that the Access Token request is sent over a secure channel that guarantees authentication, message integrity and confidentiality.

-When AS authorizes C it returns an AS-to-Client response with the profile parameter set to `coap_dtls` and a `cnf` parameter carrying a `COSE_Key` object that contains the symmetric session key to be used between C and RS as illustrated in {{at-response}}.
+When the authorization server authorizes the client it returns an AS-to-Client response with the profile parameter set to `coap_dtls` and a `cnf` parameter carrying a `COSE_Key` object that contains the symmetric session key to be used between the client and the resource server as illustrated in {{at-response}}.

 <!-- msg1 -->